FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is a propaganda campaign of narrative warfare.
 The mechanism is the deliberate suppression of contradictory federal data to maintain a lie that serves political and social purposes.
-The 2013 CDC data brief is not obscure; it is ignored.
-The lie that Black fathers are inherently absent or disengaged is not a mistake; it is a tool — used to pathologize the Black family, justify punitive social policies, and provide a simplistic, racialized explanation for complex socioeconomic outcomes.
+The 2013 CDC data brief is not obscure.
+It is ignored.
+The lie that Black fathers are inherently absent or disengaged is not a mistake.
+It is a tool — used to pathologize the Black family, justify punitive social policies, and provide a simplistic, racialized explanation for complex socioeconomic outcomes.

 The Bottom Line

-The numbers tell a story that no narrative can erase:
+The numbers tell a story that no narrative can erase.

 The most involved fathers in America, by the federal government’s own measurement, are Black fathers who live with their children.
 That sentence should not be surprising.
 It should not be controversial.
 It should be common knowledge.
 The fact that it is none of these things is the indictment — not of Black fathers, but of every institution that profits from their erasure.